microsoft/pxt-arcade/docs/touchdevelop.md

 ### Input

 Touch Develop supports various inputs from mouse or touch.
-MakeCode Arcadia restricts inputs to a set of 6 buttons: ``A``, ``B`` and 4 directional buttons.
+MakeCode restricts inputs
+to a set of 6 buttons: ``A``, ``B`` and 4 directional buttons.

 The keys event can be used to register code that runs when a key is pressed;